-- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category should not be patched without specific approval from Veritas. - See "Kernel RPMs that are required to be installed with exact predefined RPM versions" on page 18.
+- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category should not be patched without specific approval from Veritas. - See "Kernel RPMs that are required to be installed with exact predefined RPM versions" on page 20. - See "OL kernel RPMs that are required to be installed with exact predefined RPM versions" on page 21.

-- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - See "Required operating system RPMs for RHEL 6.6, OL 6.6" on page 19. - See "Required operating system RPMs for RHEL 6.7, OL 6.7" on page 22. - See "Required operating system RPMs for RHEL 6.8, OL 6.8" on page 25.
+- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - See "Required operating system RPMs for OL 6.6" on page 22. - See "Required operating system RPMs for OL 6.7" on page 23. - See "Required operating system RPMs for OL 6.8" on page 24. - See "Required operating system RPMs for RHEL 6.6" on page 26. - See "Required operating system RPMs for RHEL 6.7" on page 27. - See "Required operating system RPMs for RHEL 6.8" on page 28.

-- This set of RPMs are required by Category 2 RPMs as dependencies, their installation is enforced by Red Hat. - Veritas Access does not require any specific versions of these RPMs to be installed. - The versions of these RPMs are determined by Red Hat. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - Veritas does not document these RPMs as required RPMs for Veritas Access.
+- This set of RPMs are required by Category 2 RPMs as dependencies, their installation is enforced by Red Hat. - Veritas Access does not require any specific versions of these RPMs to be installed.

+- The versions of these RPMs are determined by Red Hat. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - Veritas does not document these RPMs as required RPMs for Veritas Access.

 - This set of RPMs are third-party RPMs that are included in the Veritas Access ISO. - These RPMs are not operating system RPMs.
-It includes Samba, Ganesha, and other third party products.

-- The RPMs in this category should not be patched without specific approval from Veritas. - Veritas installs these RPMs as they are included in the Veritas Access ISO.
+It includes Samba, Ganesha, and other third party products. - The RPMs in this category should not be patched without specific approval from Veritas. - Veritas installs these RPMs as they are included in the Veritas Access ISO.